blackstream-x/searchhelper/configfile_script.md

 are determined from the file extensions.

 Exits with returncode 2 if the output file already exists and no ```--overwrite``` option was provided.
-If the output file was written successfully, script exits with returncode 0.
+If the output file was written successfully, the script exits with returncode 0.